Compression Springs

 Corrosion-Resistant Extension Springs with Hook Ends

 Made of stainless steel, these springs are more corrosion resistant than steel springs.
 They're also easier to extend than steel springs.
 As you stretch an extension spring, it gets harder to pull.
 Minimum load is the amount of force required to start to extend the spring.
 Maximum load is the amount of force required to fully extend the spring.
-Spring rate is the amount of force required for every inch of extension or, for metric springs, millimeter of compression.
+Spring rate is the amount of force required for every inch or millimeter of extension.

 302 stainless steel springs have good corrosion resistance.